schrer/inject/README.md

 Basic features and restrictions are:

+- Create contexts with a specified package coverage
+  - Specify several packages, components can depend on components from other contexts
+  - Reuse of existing bean contexts if same package coverage is requested again
+  - Fail early when context is inconsistent or contains cyclic dependencies
+- Bean registration via annotation
   - Register classes as "Components" for injection via annotation
+  - Specify a name for components to support multiple alternative implementations of an interface or abstract class
+  - Singleton scope for all components within one context
-- Constructor injection of other Components
+- Constructor injection of other beans/components
+  - Mark parameters with the [@ByName](./src/main/java/at/schrer/inject/annotations/ByName.java) annotation for matching by bean/component name
   - No field injection
-- Failing early when context is inconsistent or contains cyclic dependencies
-- Reuse of ContextBuilders with same package name coverage
-- Singleton scope for all components
-- Interfaces and abstract classes supported for requesting instances
+  - Interfaces and abstract classes supported for injection or explicit instance loading

 ## Usage